 Growing up in Germany, my mom was a huge fan of dry brushing, cold showers, and saunas.
 Early on she taught me about the many benefits of dry body brushing, and during my younger years, dry brushing was part of my daily routine.

-Not sure what happened (I guess life got in the way) but once I had kids, dry brushing was replaced by a million other things.
+Not sure what happened (I guess life got in the way) but once I had kids, dry body brushing was replaced by a million other things.
 It wasn’t until recently that I started this routine again.
 And I love it.
 Why did I ever stop!

-Dry brushing offers so many benefits – there’s no reason not to do it.
+Dry body brushing offers so many benefits – there’s no reason not to do it.
 It’s quick, inexpensive and so good for you.
 All you need is a brush.

 Always start with your feet.
 Move upwards to the legs, thighs, stomach, hands, arms and shoulders before arriving at the heart.